 Hours of Operation

 J. SAS Lab technicians will print the poster during posted open hours.
-However, no print job will be accepted after 3:00 pm (Mon - Thurs), 12:00 pm on Friday.
-Each print takes up to 30 minutes, depending on the content's complexity and also, ink drying time.
-Poster will be ready for pickup up to one business day.
+However, no print job will be accepted after 3:00 pm (Mon - Thurs) or after 12:00 pm on Friday.
+Print time averages around 30 minutes depending on the content's complexity and ink drying time.
+Posters are generally ready for pickup in one business day.

 An appointment is required for printing via e-mail.
-A courtesy 1-week notice will be greatly appreciated.
+A courtesy 1-week notice is be greatly appreciated.

 During peak printing days*, posters will be ready for pickup 1 -2 business days unless special arrangement is made.